Brâncuși: the Father of Modernism returns to Berlin after 50 years [unklar art review]

 Admiring his impressive work, a sudden sense of familiarity flooded my senses.
 It became even more clear why Brâncuși is considered a pioneer (even the father) of modernism.

-Wood, precisely carved into near-perfect geometrical forms.
-Bronze, endlessly polished, transformed into glowing forms of art.
+Wood, precisely carved into near-perfect abstract forms.
+Bronze, endlessly polished, transformed into glowing works of art.
 Symbolism everywhere.
 Clean lines.
 Smooth surfaces.

 A quiet balance between a gently hidden purity, metaphysics, and spirituality.
 Everything reduced — yet everything felt.
 You don’t need more than a few shapes to realize what Brâncuși was expressing.

-As often happens with geniuses, Brâncuși was far from being understood by art critics of the time.
+As often happens with geniuses, Brâncuși was far from being understood by art critics of his time.
 The East couldn’t keep him; the West often misread him.
-In the United States, his work even triggered debates about whether it could be considered art at all.
+In the United States, his work even triggered legal debates about whether it could be considered art at all.

 Walking through the exhibition — seeing photos and films of Brâncuși smashing then carving stone in his Paris atelier, his eyes, determined expression – really left a mark on me.